77Dice/PND_Notes/IPv6/[2]IPv6 ICMPv6 + NDP + Dyn addr config.md

 	- No full knowledge of the network state or list of addresses used
 - OPT3: All hosts except default Gateway use DHCPv6
 	- `stateful`: just ask to an DHCPv6 server all info for IPv6 configuration
-- (137)Redirect message: routers inform hosts of a better first hop router for a destination

 ### SLAAC - No DHCPv6: